machinedeck/SG90-Micro-Servo-Motor-with-Potentiometer/README.md

   }
 }
 ```
-During the off state, take this time to read the potentiometer:
+During the off state, take this time to read the potentiometer and define a threshold:
 ```c
 unsigned long val = 1900L * analogRead(pin_potentiometer) / 1023 + 500;
 if (abs(val - old_val) > threshold) {